zjsxwc/makeflow-erp/README.md

 - refer to the [`PaoMianMakeflow`](https://github.com/zjsxwc/makeflow-erp/tree/master/src/Makeflow/PaoMianMakeflow) to write your code

-- to enable your new makeflow by add the makeflow class name to `/src/Makeflow/makeflows.yaml`
+- to enable your new makeflow by adding the makeflow class name to `/src/Makeflow/makeflows.yaml`

 ## How to install in symfony 4 project